microsoft/pxt-arcade/docs/reference/skills/countdown-timer.md

 ### Example

-For this example, the countdown timer is set to `30` seconds and it stops when the player sprite meets the goal of reaching the monkey sprite.
+In this example, the countdown timer is set to `30` seconds and it stops when the player sprite meets the goal of reaching the monkey sprite.
 Otherwise, the game ends.

 ```blocks
 info.onCountdownEnd(function () {